Contact: Harbour Office tel 01983 872828

 The shallowest narrowest part is covered by the first three green and red buoys, after this it deepens out swinging southwards and running parallel to the beach.

 Once through the entrance and after passing green buoy number 11A, a swing is made to starboard and the Duver pontoon will be seen ahead on your starboard side, with red buoyage marking the limits of the channel on your port hand side.

 Catamarans and bilge keelers are allowed to run up and to dry out on the sandy beach just inside the harbour on your port hand side, more or less in front of Bembridge Sailing Club.
 This will involve anchoring fore and aft if staying awhile.
-Charges are £7 for boats under 7.5 m and £10 for boats over 7.5 m.
+You will be charged £10 per night

 The huge advantage of being here is easy access to Bembridge Village, furthermore there is a cafe virtually on the spot and a pub more or less opposite.
 Deeper keel boats lying on the Duver pontoon have no such luck.